kuhuk/kuhuk/README.md

 ### Hi there 👋

 I am Kuhuk.
-Software Engineer who is mostly into developing Android apps.
+A software engineer who is mostly into developing Android apps.
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I am a science communicator with majors in astronomy sciences.
 (Yeah, you can call me an astrophile too)😝
 - 🌱 I’m currently learning: Kotlin, React.js